Shutdown of ABS-CBN broadcasting: Supreme Court case

 On May 7, 2020, ABS-CBN filed a petition for certiorari and prohibition asking the Court to issue a temporary restraining order (TRO) against the implementation of the National Telecommunications Commission's cease and desist order.
 If granted, this TRO would allow them to operate until the case is decided.
 However, some lawyers have questioned the legal merits of the petition, as it was filed right to the Supreme Court, even before a motion for reconsideration before the NTC or a case in the Court of Appeals.
 In the petition, ABS-CBN argues that it is proper to have filed first in the Supreme Court, as the case in their view involves "genuine issues of constitutionality that must be addressed at the most immediate time" and that their petition is of "transcendental importance".
-On May 18, Larry Gadon filed a motion for consolidation against the ABS-CBN's temporary restraining order, stating that it violates the hiearchy of the courts and the case must be filed at the CA. The following day, the Court accepted the case, ordered the NTC to reply, and impleaded both the House and Senate and dismissing Gadon's plea for a consolidation.
+On May 18, Larry Gadon filed a motion for consolidation against the ABS-CBN's temporary restraining order, stating that it violates the hierarchy of the courts and the case must be filed at the CA. The following day, the Court accepted the case, ordered the NTC to reply, and impleaded both the House and Senate and dismissing Gadon's plea for a consolidation.
 The NTC filed its required comment on May 26.

 The Supreme Court set a further hearing for July 13 on the merits of the petition, though there may not be a ruling on that date.
 However, the hearing was rescheduled to August 4, 2020.

 The petition to issue a temporary restraining order was dismissed by the Supreme Court on August 25, 2020.
 In its ruling, the Court invoked the principle of the separation of powers, leaving the matter to Congress.